Private landlords and fire safety laws

-Landlords in Surrey are being urged to act now to ensure they are ready for safety laws aimed at saving dozens of lives a year.
+Landlords in Surrey are being urged to act now to ensure they are complying with safety laws aimed at saving dozens of lives a year.

-The regulations make it compulsory for all private landlords to fit smoke alarms in rented homes and are expected to come into effect from October 2015, subject to Parliamentary approval.
+The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 make it compulsory for all private landlords to fit smoke alarms in rented homes and have been in effect from October 2015.

 Under the new laws smoke alarms must be fitted on every floor of the property as well as carbon monoxide alarms in properties which burn solid fuels.
 Landlords must check the alarms are working at the start of every new tenancy with potential penalties of up to £5,000 if they don't comply.